Professional Program in Producing

 - 0% refund after January 23, 2017

-If you are a non-native English speaking student, please be advised that a TOEFL score of 560 (paperbased) or 87 (internet based iBT) will be necessary to participate in this course.
+If you are a non-native English-speaking student, please be advised that our professional programs are intensive and that all work must be practiced in English.
+A sufficient command of the English language is necessary to participate in our courses.
+A TOEFL score of 560 (paperbased) or 87 (internet based iBT) will be necessary to participate in this course.

 DENISE MANN is a professor and head of the graduate M.F.A.
 Producers Program in the UCLA School of Theater, Film and Television's Department of Film, Television and Digital Media.
 She teaches graduate and undergraduate courses on contemporary entertainment industry practices as well as film and television history and theory.
 Mann is the editor of Wired TV: Laboring over an Interactive Future (New Jersey: Rutgers University Press, 2014) and the author of Hollywood Independents: The Postwar Talent Takeover (University of Minnesota Press, 2008).
 She co-edited Private Screenings: Television & the Female Consumer (University of Minnesota Press, 1992) and has published articles on television and consumer culture in a number of journals and book-length collections.
 In addition to speaking at annual scholarly conferences, Mann routinely delivers lectures on the contemporary entertainment industry.
 She has appeared at a number of high-profile events, including international film festivals and conferences such as the Tokyo International Film Festival and Shanghai International Film Festival, and at major universities in Asia and Europe such as The Communication University of China, Shanghai University, University of Paris 1, Pantheon-Sorbonne and Institut National de L'Audiovisuel (INA).